The Island Watershed Activity

 5. Have your instructor check your island before going to the next step.

-6. Lightly scratch the clay with the tip of a pen or pencil to show the possible locations of 2-5 tributaries for each stream that you have identified with blue thread.
+6. Lightly scratch the clay with the tip of a pencil to show the possible locations of 2-5 tributaries for each stream that you have identified with blue thread.

 7. Next, make a map of your island.
-First, peel or cut the island away from the wax paper.
+First, use scissors to cut along the shoreline of your island.
 Place the model onto a piece of graph paper, and then trace the edge of the island onto the paper.
-Set the model aside and then draw each of the following onto the map: major rivers (blue), tributaries (blue), boundaries of drainage basins (red).
+Set the model aside and draw each of the following onto the map: major rivers (blue), tributaries (blue), boundaries of drainage basins (red).

 8. Do each of the following to your map: